 A master’s degree in Computer Science will significantly widen your career potential and job prospects.
 In fact, many employers are preferring to hire applicants with a master’s degree over a bachelor’s degree.

 A graduate degree is a great way to acquire additional skills that make you more marketable as a computer scientist.
-Also, consider that the average salary for a software engineer is $84,000 while the average salary for a software engineer with a master’s degree is $123,000.
+Also, consider that the average salary for a software engineer with a bachelor's is typically a decent percentage lower than a software engineer with a master’s degree.

 Can I land a Computer Science Job with No Experience?